rshn/image-grab/README.md

 <h4>Possible Extentions:</h4>
 + Add more image sources.
-- Make the dictionary args_dict a database file, like json, instead of a global dictionary variable.
-This is taken care of!
 + Make the grabber more sophisticated, using natural language processing, so one doesn't need regular expressions.